 - Almost 90% (by volume) of online grocery orders are received are from smartphone apps, remaining is web-based portals

-- Online grocery start-ups are received investments over US$ 100 Mn from leading firms around the globe in last three quarters
+- Online grocery start-ups are received investments of over US$ 100 Mn from leading firms around the globe in the last three quarters

 - More consumers are likely to shop for packed food online.
-FMI forecasts packed food to account for over 50% of the global market among product types
+FMI forecasts packed food to account for over 50% of the global online grocery market among product types

-Formerly Niche Online Grocery Gains Momentum amidst COVID-19 Outbreak
+Formerly Niche Online Grocery Marekt Gains Momentum amidst COVID-19 Outbreak

 The unprecedented outbreak of COVID-19 has catapulted online grocery – a lucrative but formerly niche market – to the forefront.
-Novel coronavirus related lockdown has ushered in a plenty of changes in consumer behavior, most of which are not expected to last.
+Novel coronavirus-related lockdown has ushered in plenty of changes in consumer behavior, most of which are not expected to last.
 However, spending shift brought about by the pandemic is likely to stick along.

 Many shoppers have tried online grocery for the first time in the past several months.
 Experts have a good reason to believe that consumers are unlikely to give up on this novel practice anytime soon.

 Consumers transitioning from brick and mortar stores to omnichannel is compelling grocers to rethink their business strategy.
 Powerful trends including evolving consumer attitudes and technological developments are expected to disrupt grocery businesses from coast to coast in the forthcoming years.